Yusen-Peng/BPMT/README.md

 ### Second phase of masked pretraining (modality pair level)

 - [ ] construct pairs of features from modality i and modality j (we will have 5 choose 2 = 10 combinations/pairs in total)
-  - [ ] first of all, load single-modality checkpoints from the first training stage
+  - [x] first of all, load single-modality checkpoints from the first training stage
-  - [ ] we can also freeze certain layers in T1 durinh second stage training (tricky - a balance is needed)
+  - [x] we can also freeze T1 (totally or partially) during second stage training

-- [ ] implement the cross attention layer
+- [x] implement the cross attention layer

 - [ ] implement another IIP-Transformer (T2), should be similar to T1 [hold this for now]
   - [ ] individual transformer layer